uf2020/ccxt/Manual.md

 var_dump ($bitfinex->products['XRP/BTC']);
 ```

-# Endpoints
+# API Methods / Endpoints

-Each market exposes a set of exchange API methods.
+Each exchange market offers a set of API methods.
 Each method of the API is called an *endpoint*.
 Endpoints are HTTP URLs for querying various types of information.
 All endpoints return JSON in response to client requests.
 Usually, there is an endpoint for getting a list of products from an exchange market, an endpoint for retrieving an order book for a particular product, an endpoint for retrieving trade history, endpoints for placing and cancelling orders, for money deposit and withdrawal, etc...
 Basically every kind of action you could perform within a particular market has a separate endpoint URL offered by exchange API.

 Because the set of methods differs from market to market, the ccxt library implements the following:
-- a legacy public and private API for all possible URLs and methods
+- a public and private API for all possible URLs and methods
 - a unified API supporting a subset of common methods

-## Legacy API

-The legacy endpoint URLs are predefined in the `market['api'] / $market->api` property for each market.
+The endpoint URLs are predefined in the `market['api'] / $market->api` property for each market.
 You don't have to override it, unless you are implementing a new market API (at least you should know what you're doing).

-The endpoint definition is a simple schema or a list of all API URLs exposed by a market.
+The endpoint definition is a list of all API URLs exposed by a market.
 This list get converted to callable instance methods upon market instantiation.
 Each URL in the API endpoint list get a corresponding callable method.
-For example, if a market offers an HTTP GET URL for querying prices like `https://example.com/public/quotes`, it gets converted to a method named `example.publicGetQuotes () / $example->publicGetQuotes ()`.
+For example, if a market offers an HTTP GET URL for querying prices like `https://example.com/public/quotes`, it is converted to a method named `example.publicGetQuotes () / $example->publicGetQuotes ()`.
 This is done automatically for all markets, therefore the ccxt library supports all possible URLs offered by crypto exchanges.

-### Public And Private API
+## Public / Private API

-Legacy endpoint URLs are usually grouped into two sets of methods called a *public API* for market data and a *private API* for trading and account access.
+API URLs are usually grouped into two sets of methods called a *public API* for market data and a *private API* for trading and account access.
 These groups of API methods are usually prefixed with a word 'public' or 'private'.
-Most of exchanges have that exact same grouping.
+Most exchanges have a public and a private API.

+A public API is used to access market data.
+Public APIs usually do not require any authentication whatsoever.
+Most markets provide market data to public.
+With the ccxt library anyone can access market data out of the box without having to register with the markets and without setting up account keys and passwords.

+Public APIs include the following:
+- instruments/trading pairs
+- price feeds (exchange rates)
+- order books
+- trade history
+- tickers
+- OHLC(V) for charting
+- other public endpoints

+For trading with private API you need to obtain API keys from/to exchange markets.
+It often means registering with exchange markets and creating API keys with your account.
+Most exchanges require personal info or identification.
+Some kind of verification may be necessary as well.
+If you want to trade you need to register yourself, this library will not create accounts or API keys for you.
+Some exchange APIs expose interface methods for registering an account from within the code itself, but most of exchanges don't.
+You have to sign up and create API keys with their websites.

+Private APIs allow the following:
+- manage personal account info
+- query account balances
+- trade by making market and limit orders
+- deposit and withdraw fiat and crypto funds
+- query personal orders
+- get ledger history
+- transfer funds between accounts
+- use merchant services

 Some exchanges offer the same logic under different names.
 For example, a public API is also often called *market data*, *basic*, *market*, *mapi*, *api*, *price*, etc...
 All of them mean a set of methods for accessing data available to public.
 A private API is also often called *trading*, *trade*, *tapi*, *exchange*, *account*, etc...
-A few exchanges also expose a merchant API which is often called *merchant*, *ecapi* (for e-commerce)...
+A few exchanges also expose a merchant API which is often called *merchant*, *ecapi* (for e-commerce).

 To get a list of all available methods with a market instance, you can simply do the following: